Monocular Normal Estimation via Shading Sequence Estimation: Abstract

 \section{Abstract}

 Monocular normal estimation aims to estimate the normal map from a single RGB image of an object under arbitrary lights.
 Existing methods rely on deep models to directly predict normal maps.
 However, they often suffer from \textit{3D misalignment}: while the estimated normal maps may appear to have a correct appearance, the reconstructed surfaces often fail to align with the 3D geometry.
-We argue that this misalignment stems from the current paradigm: the model struggles to distinguish and reconstruct varying geometry represented in normal maps, as the differences in underlying geometry are reflected only through relatively subtle color variations.
+We argue that this misalignment stems from the current paradigm: the model struggles to distinguish and estimate varying geometry represented in normal maps, as the differences in underlying geometry are reflected only through relatively subtle color variations.
 To address this issue, we propose a new paradigm that reformulates normal estimation as shading sequence estimation, where shading sequences are more sensitive to various geometry information.
-Building on this paradigm, we present \textbf{RoSE}, a method that leverages image-to-video generative models to predict shading sequences.
-The predicted shading sequences are then converted into normal maps by solving a simple ordinary least-squares problem.
+By learning to infer the shading sequence of an object, the model can better capture underlying 3D geometry and thereby produce more accurate normal predictions.
+Building on this paradigm, we present \textbf{RoSE}, a method that leverages image-to-video generative models to predict shading sequences, which are then converted into normal maps by solving a simple ordinary least-squares problem.
 To enhance robustness and better handle complex objects, RoSE is trained on a synthetic dataset,~\dataset, with diverse shapes, materials, and light conditions.
 Experiments demonstrate that RoSE achieves state-of-the-art performance on both synthetic and real-world benchmark datasets for object-based monocular normal estimation.